scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 The data in Table :ref:`perfcyc7parallel` is visualized in Fig.  :ref:`figqualityup`.
-The interpolation allows to estimate running times for a number of tasks different from the measured run times.
+The interpolation allows us to estimate running times for a number of tasks different from the measured run times.
-To answer the original quality up question,
-One could interpolate between the sizes of working precision to answer the following quality up question.
+To answer the original quality up question, one could interpolate between the sizes of working precision to answer the following quality up question.
 If we can afford to spend the same time as on one path tracking task, then how many extra decimal places can we gain with *p* path tracking tasks?